byuitechops/d2l-to-canvas-conversion-tool/documentation/Course object template.md

     'courseCode': '<string>'        // The course name + the course number.
-    'linkCounter': 0,               // A counter used by quiz fix overlay to generate unique Id'savePreferences 'childModules': '<string>[]'    // Array of the names of each child module that is turned on 'lessonFolders': '<bool>'       // I am not sure 'canvasOU': 0,                  // Canvas ID for the newly created canvas course 'D2LOU': 0                      // D2L OU number },
+    'linkCounter': 0,               // A counter used by quiz fix overlay to generate unique Id'savePreferences 'childModules': '<string>[]'    // Array of the names of each child module that is turned on 'lessonFolders': '<bool>'       // Determines whether or not lesson folders are created in media/documents when reorganizing course file structure
+    'canvasOU': 0,                  // Canvas ID for the newly created canvas course (or target course) 'D2LOU': 0                      // D2L OU number },
     /* Stores settings that are determined at runtime.
 Used to enable/disable features */ 'settings': {
-    'debug': '<bool>',              // Used to determine what kind of output we have 'readAll': '<bool>',            // Determines if we read ALL zips in the present working directory 'online': '<bool>',             // Determines some actions in the process based on platform 'deleteCourse': '<bool>',       // Determines if course should be deleted at the end 'keepFiles': '<bool>'           // determines if files generated in process should be kept },
+    'deleteCourse': '<bool>',       // Determines if course should be deleted at the end 'keepFiles': '<bool>'           // determines if files generated in process should be kept },